tengcharmaine/tp/docs/DeveloperGuide.md

 **Aspect: How to add or replace:**

-* **Alternative 1 (current choice):** Have a flag (-replace) to allow users to replace the whole note section of specified patient.
-This is on top of the normal add note command where new notes are appended to the existing note itself.
+* **Alternative 1 (Current Choice):** Have a flag (-replace) to allow users to replace the whole note section of specified patient.
+* This is an extension of the normal `addnote` command where new notes are appended to the existing note itself.
     * Pros:
       * Able to edit/clean up notes section.
       * Gives users the freedom to decide how they want to keep notes.
     * Cons:
-      * Users might not want to replace all the notes they have (just want to edit a section).
+      * Users might not want to replace all the notes they have, and might just want to edit a section.

 * **Alternative 2:** Allow users to only add notes to patients.
     * Pros: More structured command to add notes to patient.
     * Cons: Not able to give users the freedom to ‘edit’ the notes they have.

 **Aspect: Display of new note when command is successful:**
-* Current choice: Displays the new note in the correct patient’s section in the addressbook.
+* Current choice: Displays the new note in the correct patient’s section in ClinicMate.
     * Rationale: Users will be able to view the new note added easily.

 **Aspect: Display of error message when command is unsuccessful:**
-* Current choice: Displays the correct error message based on the type of error made (e.g. missing fields, invalid ic format).
+* Current choice: Displays the correct error message based on the type of error made (e.g. missing fields, invalid IC number format).
     * Rationale: Users will be able to learn of their error quickly and have an idea of what to edit to make the command successful.

 ### Find feature

 #### Implementation

 The find mechanism is facilitated by `ModelManager`.
-It implements `ModelManager#updateFilteredPersonList(Predicate predicate)` which allow users to find patients in the addressbook.
+It implements `ModelManager#updateFilteredPersonList(Predicate predicate)` which allow users to find patients in ClinicMate.

 These operations are exposed in the `Model` interface as `Model#updateFilteredPersonList(Predicate predicate)`.
+`predicate` takes in a `IdentityCardNumberMatchesPredicate` to filter the list of patients.

 Given below is an example usage scenario and how the find mechanism behaves at each step.